-The LM20136 offers increased efficiency when operating at light loads.
-Whenever the load current is reduced to a point where the peak to peak inductor ripple current is greater than two times the load current, the part will enter the diode emulation mode preventing significant negative inductor current.
+The LM20133 offers increased efficiency when operating at light loads.
+Whenever the load current is reduced to a point where the inductor ripple current is greater than two times the load current, the part will enter the diode emulation mode preventing significant negative inductor current.
 The point at which this occurs is the critical conduction boundary and can be calculated by the following equation: